garrandall/popular-music-data/tracks/can-i-touch-youthere--michael-bolton.md

 (can't be close enough)
 I can't help the way I hold you
 I just hunger for your love
-Oooh and I need to feel the heart of you
+Oh and I need to feel the heart of you
 I need to reach the deepest part of you

 Can I touch you there, touch you deep inside